Samhain

 There is no denying that as we near the end of October, there is a different feeling in the air.
 As the final leaves fall, the nights grow eerily quieter and shadows seem to lurk a little darker, we approach Samhain - and one of my favorite celebrations of the year.

-Celebrated as night falls on October 31 through sunrise November 1, Samhain (pronounced SAH-when) is an ancient Celtic festival dating back thousands of years and falls at the halfway point between the Autumn Equinox (Mabon) and the Winter Solstice (Yule).
-Known as the “Witches' New Year” and one of the cross-quarter celebrations of the year, Samhain is a time to honor our ancestors, reflect on the past year, and embrace the symbolic cycle and lessons of death and rebirth - within us and around us.
+Samhain (pronounced SAH-when) is an ancient Celtic festival dating back thousands of years, marking the halfway point between the Autumn Equinox (Mabon) and the Winter Solstice (Yule).
+While it’s primarily celebrated as night falls on October 31 through sunrise November 1, it is more than just a singular day.
+It is the full season that carries us into the darker part of the year.
+As one of the cross-quarter celebrations of the year, and also known as the “Witches’ New Year”, Samhain is a time to honor our ancestors, reflect on the past year, and embrace the symbolic cycle and lessons of death and rebirth.

 As the third and final harvest festival, it marks the completion of the growing season and the entrance into the darker half of the year.
 The crops at this time are fully gathered, and the earth has signaled that it is time begin her rest.
 In ancient agricultural communities, this time of year was critical for ensuring that food stores were full enough to sustain the community through the harsh winter months, and just as the previous harvest celebrations, it was a time to give thanks for the abundance of the harvest season while preparing for the colder, leaner months ahead.

-For the Celts, it was also a time when they believed the veil between the physical world and the spiritual realm was at its thinnest, allowing for communication with the dead.
+For the Celts, it was also a time when they believed the veil between the physical world and the spiritual realm was at its thinnest, allowing for communication with the dead, and protection from them (or other wandering wayward spirits).
 They saw the changes happening around them in the natural world, with the decline of nature’s abundance, and felt that this change in season mirrored a natural transition between spiritual realms, allowing spirits to cross between worlds.
-The belief that the veil would thin is where many of our modern day Halloween activities and celebrations have originated from.
+The change in landscape also brought about fear, given the uncertainty of colder days and survival.
+Therefore, they would perform rituals or communal activities that are the basis for many of our modern day Halloween activities and celebrations.
 For example:

 Lighting bonfires to help ward off evil spirits and support the sun on it’s journey into the dark half of the year